getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 #### Language-Based Homepage

 If you override the route/slug for the homepage, Grav won't be able to find the homepage as defined by your `home.alias` option in your `system.yaml`.
-It will be looking for `/homepage` and your french homepage might have a route of `/page-d-accueil`.
+It will be looking for `/homepage` and your French homepage might have a route of `/page-d-accueil`.

 In order to support multi-language homepages Grav has a new option that can be used instead of `home.alias` and that is simple `home.aliases` and it could look something like this: